-Catholic wedding readings from the Rite of Marriage
+Catholic wedding readings from the The Order for Celebrating Matrimony

-Below you will find a list of readings provided by the Rite of Marriage, the book that guides worship for Catholic weddings.
+Below you will find a list of readings provided by The Order for Celebrating Matrimony, the book that guides worship for Catholic weddings.
 The readings are listed here with a descriptive title and the Biblical citation.
 Click on each reading to view the full text at ForYourMarriage.org.

 See "For More Information" at the bottom of this page for links to additional information.